 For graduate and postgraduate studies, the basis of evaluation is the completed relevant undergraduate study, the list of courses taken and the grades obtained.
 Additionally, selection criteria might also include the applicants’ motivation, usually assessed through a candidate’s application form, motivation letter and an interview.
 Please see the section “How to apply: graduate and postgraduate studies" for more details.

-As mentioned above, only some higher education institutions require entrance classification exams.
+As mentioned above, only some higher education institutions require applicants to pass additional entrance classification exams.
 Prospective students should consult the competition announcement of the study programme they wish to enrol in to check whether an entrance examination is required.

 Special knowledge, skills or abilities